aetperf/aetperf.github.io/_posts/2024-01-03-Streaming-data-from-PostgreSQL-to-a-CSV-file.md

     'SELECT * FROM db.tpch_10.lineitem ORDER BY l_orderkey'

 An important consideration is DuckDB's default memory setting, which is configured to use 80% of available RAM.
 Given DuckDB's efficiency in memory usage, this default setting is sufficient for the current operation.
-However, when dealing with larger tables, such as the TPCH `lineitem` table generated with a scale factor of 100, a more controlled memory limit may be desired.
-In this example, the memory limit is set to 16 GB using the configuration command:

-An important consideration is DuckDB's default memory setting, which is configured to use 80% of available RAM.
-Given DuckDB's efficiency in memory usage, this default setting is sufficient for the current operation.
-However this would not be enough if we were dealing with a larger table, for example the TPCH lineitem table generated with scale factor 100.
+However this limit would be reached if we were dealing with a larger table, for example the TPCH lineitem table generated with scale factor 100.

-Because we want to reach the memory limit  and see how it is smoothly handled by DuckDB, we set the memory limit to a smaller size : 16 GB, in order to reach the limit and see how it is smoothly handled by DuckDB.
+Because we want to reach the memory limit  and see how it is smoothly handled by DuckDB, we set the memory limit to a smaller size : 16 GB, and see how it is smoothly handled by DuckDB.
 This is done with the configuration command `SET memory_limit = '16GB';`

 ```python